 This course is a comprehensive introduction to the law of the World Trade Organization (‘WTO’) and to the context of economics and politics within which the law operates.

-It provides either a stand-alone introduction to WTO law or a solid basis for further study. (eg, LAWS8073 Trade Remedies Law: WTO & Domestic Implementation).
+It provides both a stand-alone introduction to WTO law and a solid basis for further study (eg, LAWS8073 Trade Remedies Law: WTO & Domestic Implementation).

 The course considers the functions of the WTO through the consideration of some basic economics or trade, or public choice and game theory.
 It reviews the history of the General Agreement on Tariffs and Trade (GATT) regulating trade in goods, and the creation of the Agreement Establishing the WTO ending with a review of the institutions of the WTO and of the framework of rules applying under the GATT.

 It also includes a detailed study of the WTO dispute settlement system under the WTO Understanding on Dispute Settlement, its concepts, procedures and enforcement.